Mithilesh1609/nth-degree-Least-square-fit-curve/README.md

 # nth-degree-Least-square-fit-curve
-This is the programming implementation of the nth degreeleast squares equation using Gauss-Jordan Elimination by getting the reduced row echelon form.
+This is the programming implementation of the **nth degree least squares equation** using Gauss-Jordan Elimination by getting the reduced row echelon form.

-I have used C programming lanuage to implement this nth degree least square fit curve, it's a simple linear regression model to predict the value of weight on the basis of the data of the height and weight of the person.
+I have used **C programming** lanuage to implement this nth degree least square fit curve, it's a **simple linear regression model** to predict the value of weight on the basis of the data of the height and weight of the person.

 Here is the sample data is given:
 | __Serial NO__ | __Height(cm)__ | __Weight(cm)__ |